nickyiliwang0000/h/projects/project-05.md

 Did they ...

-1. Deliver a Clear and Thorough Review
+1. Deliver a clear and thorough review
-2. Ask Open Ended Questions
+2. Ask open-ended questions
-3. Provide Positive and Constructive Criticism
+3. Provide positive and constructive criticism

 You will be given a chance to make any further comments about their review as well (this feedback will be given to them directly and not filtered).